html5rocks/updates.html5rocks.com.new/_posts/2015-04-09-DOM-attributes-now-on-the-prototype-chain.md

 permalink: /2015/04/DOM-attributes-now-on-the-prototype
 ---

 The Chrome team recently [announced that we are moving DOM attributes to the prototype chain](https://groups.google.com/a/chromium.org/forum/#!topic/blink-dev/H0MGw0jkdn4).
-This change, implemented in Chrome 43, brings Chrome inline with the spec and other browsers’ implementations, such as IE and Firefox.
+This change, implemented in [Chrome 43](https://www.chromestatus.com/feature/6052436003258368) - (Beta as of mid April 2015) -  brings Chrome more in line with the [Web IDL Spec](https://heycam.github.io/webidl/#es-attributes ) and other browsers’ implementations, such as IE and Firefox.
 WebKit based browsers, such as Safari, are currently not compatible with the spec.

 The new behavior is positive in many ways.
 It: